Giuseppe Del Puente

-Giuseppe Del Puente (January 30, 1841 – May 25, 1900) was an Italian baritone, who played an important role in operatic life in the United States in the 19th century, as he was its first baritone star singer, the first performer of many standard-repertory baritone roles in the United States, and part of the cast of the inaugural performance of the Metropolitan Opera in 1883.
+Giuseppe Del Puente (January 30, 1841 – May 25, 1900) was an Italian baritone operatic singer and educator.
+He performed in over 60 operas throughout Europe and the United States.
+He was the first performer of many standard-repertory baritone roles in the United States and part of the cast of the inaugural performance of the Metropolitan Opera in 1883.
+He opened the Verdi School in Philadelphia in 1893 and worked as a singing instructor.

-Early years and education
+Early life and education

 Giuseppe Camillo Carlo Del Puente was born January 30, 1841, in Naples, Italy.
 From a noble family of Spanish origin, Giuseppe eventually inherited the title Marquis de Murcia.
 Del Puente began his studies at the Conservatory of San Pietro a Majella as a young boy, originally devoting himself to cello under Gaetano Ciandelli.
 Upon discovering a fine baritone voice, he studied singing under Alfonso Guercia and Domenico Scafati, himself a student of Alessandro Busti and the castrato Girolamo Crescentini.
-When at age 17 he joined Garibaldi's army, his voice was still that of a soprano.
-After a year in the army, he returned to the Conservatory.
+When at age 17 he joined Garibaldi's army and obtained the rank of sergeant.
+His voice was still that of a soprano, and after a year in the army, he returned to the Conservatory.
 By this point his voice had changed to what he thought was that of a tenor.
 But it dropped still lower, until it seemed to even out at a baritone.
 It was with that voice that he finished his musical studies over the course of two years.